 - Requires valid driver’s license and access to an insured automobile or the ability to arrive and depart from work and work-related functions at expected times.

-- On-call responsibilities and travel is essential to this position.
+- This position requires on-call responsibilities, and travel is essential to this position.

 - Advanced level of sensitivity in providing emotional support to grieving families in a hospital setting.